matrixorigin/neolink.ai-docs/docs/DataStorage/data expansion.md

 - **After Instance Creation**

-  In the **Storage Management** section of the console, click the **Expand** button next to the instance.
+  In the **Storage** section of the console, click the **Expand** button next to the instance.
 In the pop-up window, enter the target capacity size.

   ![](../../static/en-img/datastorage/data-expansion2.png)